 Diagnosis: Truths and Tales

-The announcement of a serious diagnosis is a solemn moment where directions shift, priorities change, and life appears in sharper focus.
+The announcement of a serious diagnosis is a solemn moment when directions shift, priorities change, and life appears in sharper focus.
 It is also a moment when a story takes shape.
-It is a story we are able to imagine, even if we haven’t experienced it firsthand, because the moment of diagnosis is as pervasive in popular media, television shows, movies, novels, and newspaper articles as it is in medicine.
+It is a story we are able to imagine, even if we haven’t experienced it firsthand, because the moment of diagnosis is as pervasive in popular media as it is in medicine.

 - Division: Scholarly Publishing